cordis-lib/cordis/README.md

 It is cut up in multiple packages/libraries:

 - `@cordis/brokers`, message brokers for routing patterns, pub/sub systems and RPC!
+- `@cordis/core`, a library for interfacing with the Cordis services
 - `@cordis/rest`, containing a REST manager for the Discord API, including a rate limiting system and various utilities
 - `@cordis/gateway`, containing a very flexible way of connecting to Discord's gateway
 - `@cordis/util`, utilities for interacting with Discord or just generally useful functions/structures